judemille/xplane-sys/README.md

 Realistically, if you are using gates below `XPLM303`, you are nuts.
 The feature gates are included, but X-Plane 11.50 was released in 2020, so most users should have it, even if they are not on X-Plane 12.

-This crate will be updated as the X-Plane SDK updates, and will have an equal version number.
+This crate will be updated as the X-Plane SDK updates, and will have an equal version number. (except in extraneous circumstances)

 ## Documentation ##